Code-Institute-Submissions/marcuscistudent-first-project/README.md

 ## Testing

-The website has now been rigorously tested, the images have been minified and GIMP was used to scale the images to improve the loading time.
+The website has been tested, the images have been minified and GIMP was used to scale the images to improve the loading time.

 The website has been tested on different screen sizes(Mobile, Laptop, Ipad),